zaiisao/Documentation/en/Recording/recording_java.md

 }
 ```

-This callback indicates that a user has left the channel.
+This callback is triggered when a user has left the channel.

 <table>
 <colgroup>